MASSHUU12/sat-recruiting-task/README.md

 ## Fix for possible error when using with VSCode:

-If you are getting error: `unresolved import 'rand' use of undeclared crate or module 'rand'`, try adding this to settings.json (VSCode settings).
+If you are getting error: `unresolved import 'rand' use of undeclared crate or module 'rand'` or something similar, try adding this to settings.json (VSCode settings).

 ```json
 "code-runner.executorMap": {